Alfonso Rivas Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in MLB.

+- The Brewers will look to Woodruff (1-0) in his third start this season.

-- The right-hander last pitched on Monday against the Washington Nationals, when he threw six innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Saturday, April 8 against the St. Louis Cardinals, when he went 5 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.